The opportunity to apply for grants is one of the biggest benefits of being hosted by a 501(c)(3) organization like Open Collective Foundation.

 Since Open Collective Foundation is a 501(c)(3) organization, our projects are eligible to apply for many government grants.
 Please be aware, however, that there may be some government grant programs that do not accept fiscally sponsored projects or require the fiscal sponsor to be based in their geographic area of focus (OCF is based in Walnut, California).

 Some large (e.g., federal) government programs also have extremely complicated application processes that require significant, time-intensive work from you and our staff.
-Because of the labor involved, we may not have the capacity to submit such applications.
+Because of the labor involved, as well as some of their restrictions, our initiatives may not be able to submit such applications.

 ✅ If you are interested in a government grant, please reach out to us early in the process so we can determine whether or not we will be able to apply.

 If your grant application has been approved, congratulations!
 The first thing the funder is likely to do is provide a grant contract that needs to be signed.

 Since grant contracts are legal agreements between the funder and Open Collective Foundation, they will need to be signed by an OCF staff member.
 Once you receive a grant contract, please send it to [email protected] or ask the funder to send it to us directly.

 If they provide you with an ACH form (for payments via bank transfer) or ask for our mailing address (to contribute via check), you can send that information to them.
 If it needs to be signed by an Open Collective Foundation team member, send it to us.
 Once we have received and processed the contribution, you will see the funds in your initiative’s budget.

 Like all fundraising relationships, it is important to cultivate and maintain (a.k.a. “steward”) your connections with funders.